nEDM-TUM/Python-Slow-Control/README.md

   "response" : {
     "content" : "a msg",
     "timestamp" : "a timestamp",
-    "return" : "Value returned by function", # can be NULL "ok" : True # only present if everything went ok
+    "return" : "Value returned by function", // can be NULL "ok" : true // only present if everything went ok }
-  }
   // ...
 }